chhatwaniharsh/chhatwaniharsh/README.md

 <h3 align="center">Frontend & Backend Developer in Python</h3>

 <p align="center">
 With a strong foundation in <strong>Python</strong> and <strong>Django</strong>, I specialize in creating scalable backend infrastructure and dynamic frontend interfaces with HTML, CSS and JavaScript.
-I like creating simple user experiences, constructing clean RESTful APIs, and discovering contemporary tools and frameworks to remain at the forefront of full-stack development.
+I like creating simple user experiences, constructing good web applications, and discovering contemporary tools and frameworks to remain at the forefront of full-stack development.
 Solo or in teams, I attempt to write code that is clean, sustainable, and powerful.
 </p>

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=harsh450979&label=Profile%20views&color=0e75b6&style=flat" alt="harsh450979" /> </p>